Mirae-G/Seasonal-Flux-Boxplots/README.md

 # Seasonal Flux Boxplots
-Code for dataframe cleaning, performing ANOVA analysis, and plotting data for seasonal and spatiol comparisons of watershed nutrient flux in stormwater
+Code for dataframe cleaning, performing ANOVA analysis, and plotting data for seasonal and spatial comparisons of watershed nutrient flux in stormwater